kzyczenko/ci.chef.wlp/README.md

 ## wlp_install_feature

-Installs or downloads an asset from the Liberty Repository, a local LARS reposiory, or a local directory based repository using installUtility.
+Installs an asset from the Liberty Repository, a local [LARS](https://github.com/WASdev/tool.lars) repository, or a local directory based repository.

 ### Actions